openAIP/openaip-yaixm-to-geojson/README.md

 Usage: cli [options]

 Options:
-  -f, --input-filepath <inFilepath>    The input file path to the YAIXM file.
+  -f, --input-filepath <inputFilepath>    The input file path to the YAIXM file.
-  -o, --output-filepath <outFilepath>  The output filename of the generated GeoJSON file.
+  -o, --output-filepath <outputFilepath>  The output filename of the generated GeoJSON file.
   -T, --type                              The type to read from YAIXM file.
 Currently only "airspace" is supported. (default: "airspace")
   -h, --help                              Outputs usage information.
 ```

 Simple command line usage: